 The India & Burma casualty roll, with its 8 March 1944 “missing from operations” entry for F/Os Luing and White first drew forth correspondence with Matt Poole, whose mother’s first husband Sgt G Plank 1435434 (also of 159 Squadron) had died, shot down in a Liberator over Burma on 29 February 1944.
-Lomas, Luing, Mearns and White had all been held PoW in Rangoon Jail.
+Lomas, Luing, Mearns and White had all been held PoW in Rangoon Gaol: Luing and White did not survive.
 Matt Poole was already in contact with Don Lomas, whose vivid interviews were the basis for my original compilation of this page.

 Jack Luing has thus emerged more clearly from the mist of the past, thanks to Peter and Tessa, and to Don and Matt.
 Together, the narratives of Don Lomas and Barney Mearns provide compelling insight into the steadfastness of men in the direst adversity.

 Jack had started flying just before the war with a University Air Squadron at Derby.
 Joining the RAF Volunteer Reserve, at the outbreak of war he was called up for active service.